 Andrea M. Ducas, MPH, is a senior program officer with the Robert Wood Johnson Foundation working to help build a Culture of Health.
 Having joined the Foundation in 2012, she praises its “distinguished reputation in public health and health care, and its unique vantage point at the nexus of health policy development and program implementation.”
 She describes the best part of her job as “having the opportunity to help connect inspiring people working hard to disrupt the status quo and improve health.”
 In her role, Andrea contributes to the Foundation’s efforts to find ways to realize the highest possible value from our national investments in improving health and health care, and to build public demand for healthy places and practices in communities across the country.
 Andrea is especially involved with programs related to payment and delivery system reform, purchaser and consumer engagement, health care price transparency, community-driven health improvements, and strengthening health departments.

-Previously, Ducas served as development and communications associate for the Center for Family Representation (CFR), a non-profit law and policy organization in New York City.
-As CFR's first development hire, her work included grants management, proposal writing, foundation research and targeting, programmatic reporting, and communications.
-She also established and managed its junior board of directors, on which she now volunteers.
+Previously, Andrea served as development and communications associate for the Center for Family Representation (CFR), a non-profit law and policy organization in New York City.
+As CFR's first development hire, her work included grants management, proposal writing, program development and programmatic reporting, and communications.
+She also established and managed its junior board of directors, which she now chairs.

-Born in Florida, Ducas currently resides in Jersey City with her husband, Patrick Toussaint, and their Beagle, Maya.
+Born in (always) sunny south Florida, Andrea currently resides in (sometimes) sunny Jersey City with her husband, Patrick Toussaint, and their Beagle, Maya.
 They enjoy international travel, concerts, running, and spending time with friends.